sami2ahmed/summit-racecar/README.md

 mvn org.springframework.boot:spring-boot-maven-plugin:run

 In running the RacecarApp, if any of the Immutable data models are giving you guff (saying they cannot be found on import etc.) try reloading all maven projects.
+Also please spin up the frontend before the backend to avoid port conflicts.

 You can control + c in each terminal window to spin down the UI and backend (both the SSE and producer) when you are done.